 Our Special Story conducts our ABA therapy sessions in a nurturing and naturalistic way.
 You can expect a lot of learning through play, as well as some structure put in place to help increase your child's understanding and learning.

-ABA therapy has shown to significantly improve a child’s ability to learn and reduce everyday problem behaviours for children with Autism Spectrum Disorder (ASD) and special needs.
+ABA therapy has shown to significantly improve a child’s ability to learn and reduce everyday problem behaviours for children with Autism Spectrum Disorder (ASD) and special needs of all ages.